ArmyAntSEC/murderBotRpg/rulebook/02_characters.md

   - Inflict additional harm
   - Avoid retaliation or collateral
   - Create an opening or advantage for an ally
-- On a 7–9, choose 1 and suffer a complication:
+- On a 7–9, choose 1 of the above and suffer a complication:
-  - Expose yourself to danger
+  - Are damaged in return
+  - Are hacked by your oponent
   - Cause unintended damage
   - Only partially disable the threat